 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Work site if not designated elsewhere will default to the Dunwoody office.

 - Default site on agency closing days will be assigned.

 - High School diploma and at least one year of experience with individuals with developmental disabilities.
 Bachelor’s Degree may substitute for required experience.

-Where permitted by applicable law, must have received or be willing to receive the COVID-19 vaccine within 30 days of date of hire to be considered for employment.
+Where permitted by applicable law, an applicant must be fully vaccinated against COVID-19 by the date of hire to be considered for employment.
 JF&CS is an EEO employer and will engage in interactive dialogue regarding any accommodation requested based on medical or religious considerations.

 How to Apply?